Addition and subtraction activities for kids that build math fact fluency and teach ways of solving word problems in hands-on ways.

-Tired of searching Pinterest or googling to find engaging, hands-on addition and subtraction activities for kids?
+Are you tired of searching Pinterest or googling to find engaging, hands-on addition, and subtraction activities for kids?
 Are you looking for lessons and activity ideas that are fun and build a strong understanding of addition and subtraction?
 Then you have come to the right place!

 Here you will find a ton of math tips and strategies for teaching addition and subtraction in primary grades.
 The ideas collected here will help you bring addition and subtraction activities, games, and centers into your classroom or home.

 The activities, books, math units (linked in resources below), and other resource suggestions (including a FREE one) cover a ton of addition and subtraction concepts.
 Plus, find valuable addition and subtraction materials and manipulative recommendations, as well as freebies you can access today!
 This post is filled with a ton of value for you as you teach.

 Children should have daily experiences with addition and subtraction strategies and activities.
 There are many opportunities to teach addition and subtraction strategies and solve problems throughout the day.
 This does not only happen at school in the classroom.
 These opportunities can be initiated as they arise in our daily situations, such as a story in a book, setting the table, putting clothes away, and so forth.

 When children are first taught these strategies, I recommend beginning with addition.
 Develop a strong understanding of those concepts and strategies first before moving on to teaching subtraction.
 Many activities that can be used to teach addition can also be used to teach subtraction.
 Use some activities to show their inverse relationship explicitly.